RundongCao/Linux-socket-project/README.md

-# UNIX_socket
+# Linux_socket
-This project is using C/C++ to complete a socket project based on UNIX system
+This project is using C/C++ to complete a socket project based on Linux system